GLOBAL MARKETS-Shares tumble, yields jump as data fuel rate angst | Headlines

 GLOBAL MARKETS-Shares tumble, yields jump as data fuel rate angst

+Data also showed German inflation rose to its highest in almost 50 years in August, beating a high set only three months earlier, and strengthening the case for the European Central Bank to go for a larger rate hike next month.
+Reports that Taiwan fired warning shots, for the first time, at a Chinese drone which buzzed an offshore islet on Tuesday did not help already-fragile market sentiment.

-World stocks tumbled again on Tuesday amid concerns about the chance of more interest rate hikes in Europe and the United States, after data showed economic growth and inflation have stayed resilient in both regions despite the policy tightening so far.
-Two-year U.S. Treasuries scaled a new high not seen since 2007 after data showed on Tuesday that U.S. job openings increased in July, showing no signs that demand for labor was slowing, thereby bolstering the case for the Federal Reserve to stick to its aggressive monetary policy tightening path.
+World stocks tumbled for a third consecutive session on Tuesday on concerns about likely U.S. and European interest rate hikes, after data showed resilient economic growth and inflation in both regions despite central banks' policy tightening so far.
+Two-year U.S. Treasuries scaled a new high not seen since 2007 after data showed U.S. job openings increased in July.
+This suggested that demand for labor was not slowing, bolstering the case for the Federal Reserve to stick to its aggressive monetary policy tightening path.

-World stocks tumbled again on Tuesday amid concerns about the chance of more interest rate hikes in Europe and the United States, after data showed economic growth and inflation have stayed resilient in both regions despite the policy tightening so far.

-The U.S. S&P 500 index quickly gave up early gains to fall 1.1%, the Dow Jones Industrial Average lost 0.9%, and the Nasdaq Composite dropped 1.25%.
-The pan-European STOXX index also gave up earlier gains to be down 0.7%, and MSCI's world equity index fell 0.8%.
+Reports that Taiwan fired warning shots, for the first time, at a Chinese drone which buzzed an offshore islet on Tuesday did not help already-fragile market sentiment.
+The S&P 500 index quickly gave up early gains to fall 1.5% to its lowest in over a month.
+The Dow Jones Industrial Average lost 1.2%, and the Nasdaq Composite dropped 1.8%.

+The pan-European STOXX index also gave up earlier gains to be down 0.7%, and MSCI's world equity index fell 0.99%.
+The two-year Treasury yield climbed to 3.4970%, its highest since late 2007, and well above benchmark 10-year yields, which rose to 3.117% for the first time since the end of June.

 "One thing is clear: a recession in Europe looks all but inevitable, and the only question is how long and how severe it will be," Frederik Ducrozet and Axel Roserens of Pictet Wealth Management wrote on Tuesday.
 FORCEFUL ACTION

-At the Jackson Hole conference, the Fed's Powell and ECB speakers flagged the need for forceful action to tackle inflation, driving selling of bonds and equities as traders jacked up near-term interest rate expectations.
+At the Jackson Hole conference, Fed Chair Jerome Powell and ECB speakers flagged the need for forceful action to tackle inflation, driving selling of bonds and equities as traders jacked up near-term interest rate expectations.
 "Investors looking for market salvation from a Fed pivot didn't get it at the Fed's travelling show in Jackson Hole," said Jason Darho, head of asset allocation for the Americas at UBS Global Wealth Management.

 "Instead, investors should expect the market regime of high volatility and range-bound trading to persist for a while longer."
 Futures markets have odds of better than two-thirds that the ECB raises rates by 75 basis points in September, and see about a 70% chance that the Fed does likewise.

 U.S. non-farm payrolls data are due on Friday, and markets may not like a strong number if it supports the basis for a continuation of aggressive rate hikes.
-The prospect of more U.S. rate hikes pushed the U.S. dollar up 0.4% to 109.060, not far from the two decade peak of 109.48 it made a day earlier, while the euro slipped further below parity to 0.99840.
+The prospect of more U.S. rate hikes kept the dollar at 108.79, not far from the two-decade peak of 109.48 reached a day earlier.
+The euro reversed earlier losses to climb above parity to $1.0021.

-Rodrigo Catril, a strategist at National Australia Bank, said the euro would be tested by the upcoming inflation numbers in the eurozone, jobs data in the United States and Russian cuts to gas flows later in the week.
-"The European story is actually all about the economic outlook...
+Rodrigo Catril, a strategist at National Australia Bank, said the euro would be tested by upcoming inflation numbers in the eurozone, U.S. jobs data, and Russian cuts to gas flows later in the week.
+"The European story is actually all about the economic outlook. ...
 No energy means no growth," he said, adding it would not be a surprise if the euro fell back to $0.96.

-Oil prices tumbled on fears that an inflation-induced weakening of global economies would soften fuel demand, and as Iraqi crude exports have been unaffected by clashes there.
-Brent crude futures for October settlement fell 4.6% to $100.28 a barrel, after climbing 4.1% on Monday, the biggest increase in more than a month.
+Oil prices tumbled on fears that tighter monetary policy to fight inflation will dent the global economy, and soften fuel demand, and as Iraqi crude exports have been unaffected by clashes there.
+Brent crude futures for October settlement fell 6.4% to $98.36 a barrel, after climbing 4.1% on Monday, the biggest increase in more than a month.

-Gold prices fell slightly as the precious metal continued to wilt in the face of the strong dollar, with spot gold last traded at $1,721.4200 per ounce.
-(Additional reporting by Xie Yu, Editing by Stephen Coates, Gareth Jones and Tomasz Janowski)
+Gold prices fell as the precious metal continued to wilt in the face of the strong dollar, with spot gold down 0.75% at $1,725.21 per ounce.
+(Additional reporting by Xie Yu, Editing by Stephen Coates, Gareth Jones, Tomasz Janowski and Richard Chang)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)